 It’s worth noting that these numbers exclude any add-ons, some of which border on essential (like backups and hacking protection).
 The ‘real’ cost tends to be a couple of dollars more than what you see.
 That’s a hosting thing, though.
 It’s not exclusive to GoDaddy and HostGator.

 When you’re just starting out, it’s pointless to go for a more expensive plan.
 Begin with the basics and scale up your plans as your site grows.
 Both providers offer affordable basic rates, but as you can see above, HostGator’s are generally a little cheaper.

-HostGator tops our rankings for a reason.
+HostGator comes second in our rankings for a reason.
 Its size improves every aspect of its service, from user support to value for money.
 Its uptime is unrivaled, and tech tickets make its customer support system a standout.
 In pure hosting terms, HostGator is stronger than GoDaddy, and we wholeheartedly recommend it.

 Meanwhile, GoDaddy’s appeal is convenience.
 Whereas HostGator is purely a web hosting company, GoDaddy plies its trade in hosting, domain registration, and website building software.
 Bring those services into the equation, and for some GoDaddy actually offers better value.